allensuvorov/CS50_web_project_network/README.md

     - Display the number of followers the user has, as well as the number of people that the user follows.
     - Display all of the posts for that user, in reverse chronological order.
     - For any other user who is signed in, this page should also display a “Follow” or “Unfollow” button that will let the current user toggle whether or not they are following this user’s posts.
 Note that this only applies to any “other” user: a user should not be able to follow themselves.
+* **Following:** The “Following” link in the navigation bar should take the user to a page where they see all posts made by users that the current user follows.
+    - This page should behave just as the “All Posts” page does, just with a more limited set of posts.
+    - This page should only be available to users who are signed in.